- Above price is exclusive of VAT.

 - Please log in to see member rates.

 - Click Here to book using member Meeting Credits

-Quality interaction is more than bolting together a series of unrelated activities.
+Advanced interaction is more than bolting together a series of unrelated activities.
 The ultimate goal is to think holistically and create a seamless immersive experience for an entire course.

 In this event, you will look at higher level interaction and explore social and game-based approaches and how e-learning designers can exploit them.
 The event includes examples of advanced tools for creating rich interaction.